Sturm Ruger Will Track Gun Violence, After Shareholders Back 'Activist Resolution'

 "We are not gun control advocates," Solberg said.
 "We are not encouraging you not to make certain weapons.
 We are encouraging you to take the reputational risks of this issue seriously, and engage with those who want to make a difference."

-Ruger's stock rose sharply after the proposal's adoption, adding 4.59 percent to hit $60.35 — a new high for 2018.
+Ruger's stock rose sharply after the proposal's adoption, adding 4.59 percent to hit $60.35 — a new high for 2018 — before markets closed Wednesday.
 That's a contrast from February, when the stock dropped to $43.05 in the weeks after the horrific shooting at Marjory Stoneman Douglas High School in Parkland, Fla.

 Ruger makes rifles, pistols and other guns; it currently produces more than 600 variations of more than 40 product lines.
-In the first quarter of 2018, Ruger reported revenue of $131.2 million, for an operating profit of $18.6 million — a 14 percent rise.
+In the first quarter of this year, Ruger reported revenue of $131.2 million, for an operating profit of $18.6 million — a 14 percent rise.

 As the gun industry has come under pressure to address deadly violence, retailers have also taken public stances, sometimes adopting positions that create new rifts.

-After Dick's Sporting Goods recently said it would pull assault-style rifles and high-capacity magazines from its shelves — and destroy them rather than return them to their makers — Ruger issued a statement saying, "[We] are disappointed by their recent actions," adding that Ruger firearms won't be in Dick's stores.
+After Dick's Sporting Goods recently said it would pull assault-style rifles and higher-capacity magazines from its shelves — and destroy them rather than return them to their makers — Ruger issued a statement saying, "[We] are disappointed by their recent actions," adding that Ruger firearms won't be in Dick's stores.